University of Chester

 Undergraduate open days

-The best way to find out what the University of Chester is really like, is to come and visit us at one of our upcoming Open Days!
+The best way to find out what the University of Chester is really like, is to come and visit us at one of our Open Days.
+Unfortunately our Open Days for 2015 have now finished, information about 2016 dates will be available on our website in spring.

 Postgraduate open days